jtr13/codehelp/R/reorder.md

 <img src="reorder_files/figure-markdown_github/unnamed-chunk-6-1.png" style="display: block; margin: auto;" />

+#### (c) Many categories are out of order

-\*Actually, we can use this technique for more than one category, as long as the categories we name all need to be moved to the same position:
+As long as the categories that are out of order all need to be moved to the same place, we can use the same technique:

 ``` r
 x <- factor(c("A", "B", "C", "move1", "D", "E", "move2", "F"))